 8. Requests for reimbursement shall be submitted for review by the Committee before the course begins.
-At a minimum, the Committee shall schedule three application periods per year with sufficient lead time to allow employees to request reimbursement for courses that begin in the fall, winter and summer semesters.
-The Committee shall allocate the available funding to meet the needs of employees considering the semester schedules of the educational institutions.
+At a minimum, the Committee shall schedule three application periods per year with sufficient lead time to allow employees to request reimbursement for courses.
+The Committee shall allocate the available funding to meet the needs of employees considering the schedules of the educational institutions.